Tom Hiddleston: Early work (2001–2010)

 While still doing student plays, Hiddleston began appearing on television, landing parts in Stephen Whittaker's adaptation of Nicholas Nickleby (2001) for ITV, the BBC/HBO co-production Conspiracy (2001), and as Randolph Churchill, the son of Winston Churchill, in the BBC/HBO drama The Gathering Storm (2002).

 Upon graduating from RADA, Hiddleston was cast in his first film role, playing Oakley in Joanna Hogg's first feature film, Unrelated (2006).
 His sister Emma also appeared in the film as Badge.
-Casting director, Lucy Bevan, who cast him in the film said "there was just a fantastic confidence about him".
-Hiddleston had leading roles in Declan Donnellan's company Cheek by Jowl's productions The Changeling (2006), and Cymbeline (2007).
+Casting director Lucy Bevan, who cast him in the film, said "there was just a fantastic confidence about him".
+Hiddleston had leading roles in Declan Donnellan's company Cheek by Jowl's productions of Thomas Middleton's The Changeling (2006) and Shakespeare's Cymbeline (2007).
 For the latter he won the Laurence Olivier Award for Best Newcomer in a Play.
-His Donmar Warehouse credits include Cassio in Michael Grandage's production of Shakespeare's Othello (2008) alongside Chiwetel Ejiofor and Ewan McGregor, and Lvov in the West End revival of Chekhov's Ivanov (2008) with Kenneth Branagh.
+His Donmar Warehouse credits include Cassio in Michael Grandage's production of Othello (2008) alongside Chiwetel Ejiofor and Ewan McGregor.
+He also played Lvov in the West End revival of Chekhov's Ivanov (2008) with Kenneth Branagh.

-Hiddleston was the voiceover for BBC's documentary on the Galapagos Island in 2006.
-He also narrated the audiobook The Red Necklace by Sally Gardner in 2007, Hiddleston played the leading role of Edward in Hogg's second feature, Archipelago (2010), Martin Scorsese spoke about his experience watching Archipelago saying 'I couldn't stop watching it...
-I fell in love with it'.
-Hiddleston's TV credits include Magnus Martinsson in the BBC detective drama Wallander (2008), Bill Hazledine in Suburban Shootout (2006), John Plumptre in the BBC costume drama TV film Miss Austen Regrets (2008) and William Buxton in the BBC drama series Return to Cranford (2009).
+Hiddleston voiced Charles Darwin in BBC's documentary Galápagos in 2006.
+He narrated the audiobook The Red Necklace by Sally Gardner in 2007.
+Hiddleston played the leading role of Edward in Hogg's second feature, Archipelago (2010).
+Martin Scorsese spoke about his experience watching Archipelago: "I couldn't stop watching it...
+I fell in love with it".
+Hiddleston's TV credits include Magnus Martinsson in the BBC detective drama Wallander (2008), Bill Hazledine in Suburban Shootout (2006), John Plumptre in the BBC costume drama TV film Miss Austen Regrets (2008), and William Buxton in the BBC drama series Return to Cranford (2009).
 In 2007, he joined a list of British actors, including Kate Winslet and Orlando Bloom, to have guest starred in the long-running medical drama Casualty.